StefanKunde/Trademaster-Electron-Path-of-exile-tool/README.md

 # Trademaster-Electron (Ultimatum) [Under development]
-Trademaster is an overlay tool for the game Path of exile with functions to give the player better play experience.
+Trademaster is an overlay tool for the game Path of exile with functions to give the player better trading experience.

 To show the window after hiding type CommandOrControl+Q or click show option from the tray.